MicrosoftDocs/azure-docs/articles/application-insights/app-insights-java-get-started.md

 The last configuration step allows the HTTP request component to log each web request.
 (Not required if you just want the bare API.)

-Locate and open the web.xml file in your project, and merge the following code example under the web-app node, where your application filters are configured.
+Locate and open the web.xml file in your project, and merge the following code snippet under the web-app node, where your application filters are configured.

 To get the most accurate results, the filter should be mapped before all other filters.